The Master of Management Sciences (MMSc) Online program is a part-time coursework degree.

 The University of Waterloo operates on a three term per year basis, with each term being four months in total (Winter: January-April, Spring: May-August & Fall: September-December).

 The MMSc Online program is a part-time program.
 Most students complete one course per term; at this pace, the entire program is usually completed within two and a half years.

 We try very hard to keep it flexible enough to also allow for inactive terms, doubling or even tripling (not recommended) up your course load.

 It's important to remember that these are graduate level courses, and each course requires on average 12-15 hours each week to dedicate to your studies.

-Please view the finance office student fees site for current tuition rates.
+Please view the student fees site for current tuition rates.

-This does not include books, however on average, course instructors select course materials within the $100 - $150 range.
+Additional expenses include textbooks; however on average, course instructors select course materials within the $100 - $150 range.

 OSAP & other traditional funding sources

-Most traditional academic funding sources are not available to part time studies, including OSAP.
+Most traditional academic funding sources, including OSAP, are not available to part-time students.
 However, 95% of our student body is either fully or partially funded by their employers.

-We recommend you get in touch with your Human Resources Department and find out about academic advancement/career development opportunities that may be available to you.
+We recommend you get in touch with your Human Resources Department and find out about academic advancement/career development funding opportunities that may be available to you.